allthingstalk/raspberrypi-python-client/README.md

 - Run `sudo bash raspberrypi-python-client/setupGrovePi.sh`  in case you have the grovePi shield
 or `sudo bash raspberrypi-python-client/setupNoShield.sh` if you don't have a grovePi shield

+### pip
+A pip version is also available, but it will only install the library, not the grovePi dependencies.
+To install with pip:

+`sudo pip install att_iot_client`

+When installing with pip, imports have to be declared like so:

+`import att_iot_client.ATT_IOT as IOT`

 ### Instructions

   1. Setup the raspberry pi hardware